Learning graphons from data: Random walks, transfer operators, and spectral clustering: Graphons and random walks

 To begin, a \textbf{graphon} is a Lebesgue-measurable function $ w \colon [0,1] \times [0, 1] \to [0, 1] $.
 The function $ w $ can be understood to represent the weight of an edge between the continuum of vertices in the graph represented by the values in $ [0, 1] $.
 In particular, an edge is present between vertices $ x, y \in [0,1] $ if and only if $ w(x, y) > 0 $.
 A graphon is said to be \textbf{symmetric} or \textbf{undirected} if $ w(x, y) = w(y, x) $ for every pair $ x, y \in [0,1] $.
 Otherwise, the graphon is said to be \textbf{asymmetric} or \textbf{directed}.

 Boundedness of the graphon implies that it belongs to $L^p([0,1]^2)$ for every $p \in [1,\infty]$.
-Moreover, a graphon can be used to define a kernel of a Hilbert--Schmidt integral operator of the form

-The above operator induced by the graphon is an infinite-dimensional version of considering the weighted adjacency matrix of a graph as an operator on a finite-dimensional Euclidean space.
+Moreover, a graphon can be used to define a kernel of a Hilbert--Schmidt integral operator of the form $\mathcal{W} f(x) = \int_0^1 w(x, y) \ts f(y) \ts \mathrm{d}y$.
+This operator induced by the graphon is an infinite-dimensional version of considering the weighted adjacency matrix of a graph as an operator on a finite-dimensional Euclidean space.
 The operator-theoretic interpretation of the graphon allows us to take the spectrum of the graphon as the spectrum of $ \mathcal{W} $, analogous with the spectrum of a graph being the eigenvalues and eigenvectors of its weighted adjacency matrix.

 \begin{definition}[Connectedness] A graphon $ w $ is called \textbf{connected} if

 for all sets $ A \subseteq [0,1] $ with Lebesgue measure $ 0 < \operatorname{vol}(A) < 1 $, where $ A^c = [0,1] \setminus A$ denotes the complement of $ A $ in $ [0, 1] $. \end{definition}